public-tatsuya-noyori/meteorological_preprocessor/src/meteorological_preprocessor/catalog.md

 endpoint = https://s3.***your_region***.amazonaws.com
 acl = public-read

-# When using Microsoft azure, write as follows.
+# When using Microsoft Azure, write as follows.
 [***your_center_ID***_main]
 type = azureblob
 account = ***your_account***
 key = ***your_key***

-# When using Alibaba cloud, write as follows.
+# When using Alibaba Cloud, write as follows.
 [***your_center_ID***_main]
 type = s3
 env_auth = false